Projects

 Tooth-billed bowerbirds, extreme weather and climate change

-My research on Tooth-billed bowerbirds focuses on this species’ vulnerability to extreme weather events and climate change.
-It has encompassed diet and behavioural studies and I continue to monitor courts in several leks on the Atherton Tablelands.
+Our research on Tooth-billed bowerbirds focuses on this species’ vulnerability to extreme weather events and climate change.
+It has encompassed diet and behavioural studies and we continue to monitor courts in several leks on the Atherton Tablelands.

 https://www.researchgate.net/project/Tooth-billed-bowerbirds-extreme-weather-and-climate-change